mktwohy/Knitting-Calculator/README.md

 # Disclaimer
 I solved the problem with pen and paper and wrote code to test my ideas.
 Because my program wasn't planned out beforehand, it is a complete mess.
 Furthermore, this is not an Object Oriented solution, so my use of classes is unnecessary and complicated.
-Regardless, it serves as a proof of concept, and was great practice for conceptual problem solving.
+Regardless, it serves as a proof of concept and was great practice for conceptual problem solving.

 # Explanation
-For this project, one main challenge was conretely describing how elements are distributed on an array.
-So, an optimal array - that is, an evenly distributed array - is simplifed to chunks.
+For this project, one main challenge was concretely describing how elements are distributed on an array.
+So, I simplified an optimal array - that is, an evenly distributed array - as a series of chunks.
 A chunk is made of either blank space or elements, depending on what dominates the array.
 For example, if 'E' represents an element, and '-' represents an empty cell,  <br /> [--E---E--E---E--] and [EE-EEE-EE-EEE-EE] both have a chunk array of [2,3,2,3,2].

 I have established two rules that result in an optimal array: